What are the causes of Tinnitus?

 This is the medical term for a stiffening of bones in the ear.
 Otosclerosis is an abnormal bone growth condition, normally passed down through gentics.
 This condition can cause partial deafness as well as tinnitus.

 Although a healthy level of earwax can help protect your ear canal from unwanted bacteria, compacted or excessive wax can lead to hearing loss or tinnitus.
-If you experience noticeably high wax levels you should make an appointment with your local doctor, nurse trained hearing healthcare professional to have them professionally cleaned on a regular basis.
+If you experience noticeably high wax levels you should make an appointment with your local doctor, hearing healthcare professional to have them professionally cleaned on a regular basis.

 As well as these three common causes, tinnitus can also be the result of: